midlifeclutch/discord-pug/README.md

 When isk starts a queue, do the following.

 - `.add <elo>` this is your Elo rating, not level.
-This is not a gaurantee of anything.
+This is not a guarantee of anything.

 Once 10 players are in the voice channel, do this.